One of the most common questions we get about Cuddy and Cuddly Lite is do composting toilet smell?

 3. Make sure you don’t add toilet paper or feminine products

 Of course, it’s important to adapt to your situation, monitor your toilet's fill levels, and follow any manufacturer's guidelines to ensure efficient decomposition and prevent overloading the system (or your space).
-If you would like more information on how to keep your composting toilet smell-free, read our helpful guide on keeping your Cuddy happy here!

-Toilets that compost do not smell if properly maintained.
-And with Cuddy, unpleasant odors are whisked away through the fan and carbon filter.
-Should any odors arise from any composting toilet, you now know how to mitigate them through regular maintenance and effective odor control strategies.
-By following the best practices and understanding how these portable toilets work on a biological level, composting toilets can provide a sustainable, eco-friendly, and odor-free alternative for waste management no matter where you are in the world!
+By following the best practices and understanding how these toilets work on a biological level, you can have a sustainable, eco-friendly, and odor-free alternative for waste management no matter where you are in the world!